Georgia ends calendar year with strong tax revenue numbers

-ATLANTA -- Georgia lawmakers will begin the 2021 General Assembly session on Monday fresh off some positive news.
+Georgia lawmakers will begin the 2021 General Assembly session on Monday, Jan.
+11, fresh off some positive news.

 The strong December capped off a better than expected revenue outlook for the first half of fiscal 2021.
 State tax receipts for the first six months of the fiscal year were up 6.1% over the first half of fiscal 2020, despite the impacts of the coronavirus pandemic on Georgia businesses and workers.